Shaikh Zayed Medical College and Hospital: Student Societies

-Zayedians Awareness and Literary Society (ZALS)

-This Society was found by the most active student of Sheikh Zayed Medical College, Muhammad Usman and his team.
-It helps Spread Awareness on Social Issues using Urdu and English Literature.
-It organizes Various literary Competitions too.
-All Pakistan Inter College E-magazine Khud Nawishta خود نوشتہ is also being published under this platform whose Chief Editors are Muhammad Usman and Komal Nazir.
-Students from educational institutions of all pakistan participate in various categories of Urdu, English, Drawing and Pictorial Sections.
-It is the most famous E magazine of Pakistan.

 Undergraduate Research

 The students of SZMC have always been encouraged to do original research, present papers in national & international conferences world wide and get published in peer reviewed journals.
 One of students of SZMC won Best Paper Presentation Award at 10th Biennial International Physiology Conference of Pakistan Physiological Society held at Liaquat University of Medical & Health Sciences Hyderabad in April 2006.
 The students of SZMC presented 5 original research papers in 1st SAARC, 11th Biennial International Physiology Conference held at Shifa College of Medicine, Islamabad in November 2008.
 A student from SZMC presented his paper in 17th International Ain Shams Medical Students Congress in Cairo in February 2009.
 The students of SZMC have published their original research papers in renowned national journals during their MBBS.